5 furnace room safety tips

 • Don’t leave used filters or old furnace parts lying around.

-2. Store elsewhere
+2. Store Elsewhere

 • Don’t place kitty litter near your furnace – ammonia fumes from the litter can corrode the furnace heat exchanger and odours can circulate throughout your home.